chocolatethunder/Apocalypse/README.md

 - Functional and non functional requirements gathering
 - Work in a group environment to coordinate various aspects of the program
 - Use Git/Github as version control and collaboration tool
-- Use Microservices Architecture to overcome the painful integration program that plagues concurrent software engineering.
+- Use Microservices Architecture to overcome the painful integration problem that plagues concurrent software engineering.

 **About Apocalypse**